jphmrst/PLC/src/plfa/fp/Basics.lagda.md

 weekday after that day (so skipping past Saturday and Sunday to Monday).

+``
 nextWeekday : Day → Day
 nextWeekday d = ?
+``

-When working exercises by filling out the source code in the book, you will notice that the template code for the exercises is formatted differently than (for example) the definitions of `Day` and `nextDay` above.
-In order make Agda pay attention to yur implementation of `nextWeekday`, you must add single lines directly above and below the template code, each consisting of three backticks, ```` ``` ````, with no spaces before, after, or in between them, just as you see around the definitions of `Day` and `nextDay`.
-You should also remove the extra indentation at the start of the template code.
+When working exercises by filling out the source code in the book, you will notice that the template code for the exercises is formatted slightly differently than (for example) the definitions of `Day` and `nextDay` above.
+Up there, the code blocks are surrounded by lines containing **three** backticks `` ` ``, but here the code is surrounded by lines containing only two backticks.
+In order make Agda pay attention to your implementation of `nextWeekday`, you must add the third backticks to those delimiters.

 ### Booleans